Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Rich Pushes Magdalena Thru São Mamede on Cobblestone Street on day sixteen on the Central Route of the Camino PortuguésRich Pushes Magdalena Thru São Mamede on Cobblestone Street

-Leaving town in a northerly direction the Camino uses a nice paved road for about 1.5 kilometers, as it winds down and goes under the A7.
+Leaving town in a northerly direction, the Camino returns to the pavement, shown next, first starting out on cobblestone for about 400 meters, then using a nice paved road for about the next kilometer, as it winds down and goes under the A7.
 Magdalena was in her independent glory through here and flew down the road ahead of us.

 Magdalena Rolls Easily on the PavementMagdalena Rolls Easily on the Pavement